SocketCluster/socketcluster-website/docs/deploying-to-kubernetes.md

 ## Deploy the app to a Kubernetes cluster (initial deployment)

 In this example, we will describe how to deploy to the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) for simplicity.
+Note that if you are using GKE, it is highly recommended that you also read the `Google Kubernetes Engine (GKE)` section below.

 By default, the Asyngular app is configured to be served over TLS/HTTPS/WSS so you will either need to disable TLS on the Ingress resource or you will need to provide the path to a private key and cert to use for TLS (the files need to be on your local machine; you may want to use a self-signed key and cert pair for maximum simplicity).